Gastrocolic reflex

 The gastrocolic reflex or gastrocolic response is a physiological reflex that controls the motility, or peristalsis, of the gastrointestinal tract following a meal.
-It involves an increase in motility of the colon consisting primarily of giant migrating contractions, or migrating motor complexes, in response to stretch in the stomach following ingestion and byproducts of digestion entering the small intestine.
-Thus, this reflex is responsible for the urge to defecate following a meal.
-The small intestine also shows a similar motility response.
-The gastrocolic reflex's function in driving existing intestinal contents through the digestive system helps make way for ingested food.
+It involves an increase in motility of the colon consisting primarily of giant migrating contractions, in response to stretch in the stomach following ingestion and byproducts of digestion entering the small intestine.
+The reflex propels existing intestinal contents through the digestive system helps make way for ingested food, and is responsible for the urge to defecate following a meal.